simhaonline/trading_system/README.md

-# trading_system
-An automated systematic trading system for cryptocurrencies
+# An automated system for trading cryptocurrencies

 Overview: